Indexing Your Data

 When you define the object group for the files that you want to index, ChaosSearch allows you to specify how to index your data.
 You first specify the file patterns, define any needed object and/or schema filters and column transformations, then you reach the Create Object Group window.

-To configure Live Indexing, select the Live Indexing option and paste in the ARN created for the AWS SQS service, or the GCP Pub/Sub Project ID.
+To configure Live Indexing, select the Live Indexing option and paste the ARN created for the AWS SQS service, or the GCP Pub/Sub Project ID.
 A sample window follows:

 Within the Create Object Group window, you can choose a Retention Policy for Index Lifecycle Management.